-Rules of the Foundation
+Rules of a foundation by the name of John Nurminen Foundation

-The name of the foundation is John Nurmisen Säätiö, John Nurminens Stiftelse in Swedish, John Nurminen Foundation in English, and it is domiciled in Helsinki
+The name of the foundation is John Nurmisen Säätiö, John Nurminens Stiftelse in Swedish, John Nurminen Foundation in English, and it is domiciled in Helsinki.

 The purpose of the foundation is to preserve and cherish the history of international exchange and related service industries and Finnish cultural heritage, and to maintain the public’s interest in these matters.

 - can maintain, expand or sell the collection of works of art, antiques and maps relating to maritime history that it owns;

 - can loan the objects and materials it owns to exhibitions and other events, and to engage in research, publishing and exhibition activities;

 - promotes the vitality and utility value of a marine environment;

 - can contribute to the maintenance of Finnish cultural heritage by identifying problems relating to the ecological state of the sea and by launching environmental projects relating to the them;